Lime Sherbet Freeze is such a fun thing to make for St. Patrick’s Day. It is a nice alternative to all the green mint treats out there right now!

 Two of my favorite flavors of freezes are orange sherbet freeze and a root beer freeze.
 A freeze is a combination of sherbet, ice cream and soda.
 It’s blended all together like a milkshake but has an ice- ier texture and taste than a milkshake because it uses soda (usually a lemon lime soda or rootbeer) instead of milk.

 Since we are nearing St. Patrick’s Day I decided to make a lime sherbet freeze – green is the color of the season!
 But this recipe could be made with any flavor of sherbet.
-For a root beer freeze just use vanilla ice cream and root beer soda.
+For a root beer freeze check out my recipe and secret ingredient here.
 It was so yummy and may just be my new favorite flavor!!
 I give away a lot of the treats I make on the blog because if I didn’t I’d be the size of a house.
 I didn’t give away any of the lime sherbet freeze!.

 I used a 4 to 1 ratio.
 4 scoops of sherbet to 1 scoop of ice cream to 1/2 C liquid.
 This made two small lime sherbet freezes.
 So depending on how many people you are going to feed will depend on how much you need.
 The ice cream gives it bit of creaminess too.